ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 uploaded to the `/authz-info` resource hosted by RS.

-On the server side (i.e., RS), successful establishment of the DTLS channel mutually authenticates C and RS.
+On the server side (i.e., RS), successful establishment of the DTLS channel binds C to the access token, functioning as a proof-of-possession associated key.
 Any request that RS receives on this channel MUST be checked against these authorization rules that are associated with the identity of C.  Incoming CoAP requests that are not authorized with respect to any Access Token that is associated with C MUST be rejected by RS with 4.01 response as described in {{rreq}}.